OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 | ``TLS_CERT``                         |                        |                          | Path within the container to the custom ceritificate (public portion).                                                   |
 +--------------------------------------+------------------------+--------------------------+--------------------------------------------------------------------------------------------------------------------------+

 .. [*] In this column the value **YES** signals that parameter is mandatory for one or more services which are determined by listing the values of ``OPENNEBULA_SERVICE``.
-Regardless of YES/NO - only the listed services are actually affected by the parameter (otherwise all are affected).
+Regardless of whether or not they are required, only the listed services are actually affected by the parameter (otherwise all are affected).
 .. [*] ``OPENNEBULA_SERVICE`` must be defined every time **only** if it is intended as multi-container setup otherwise it defaults to ``all`` and therefore will start *all-in-one* deployment in each container...
-.. [*] This variable can be still useful even when ``DIND_ENABLED`` is false because the host's Docker socket can be bind-mounted inside the container.
+.. [*] This variable can be still useful even when ``DIND_ENABLED`` is false because the Host's Docker socket can be bind-mounted inside the container.
-.. [*] ``MONITORD_PORT`` must also match the internal port - it is an implementation detail which will require to change both the external (published) and internal port.
+.. [*] ``MONITORD_PORT`` must also match the internal port - it is an implementation detail which will require changing both the external (published) and internal port.
 .. [*] ``MYSQL_PASSWORD`` is not required when deployed in single container (*all-in-one*).
-.. [*] ``SUNSTONE_VNC_PORT`` must also match the internal port - it is an implementation detail which will require to change both the external (published) and internal port.
+.. [*] ``SUNSTONE_VNC_PORT`` must also match the internal port - it is an implementation detail which will require changing both the external (published) and internal port.

-The next table describes set of another image parameters, where usability is limited only for multi-container deployment via Docker/Podman Compose.
-They are listed here only for completeness, usually, **users shouldn't modify** them!
+The next table describes a further set of image parameters where usability is limited only for multi-container deployment via Docker/Podman Compose.
+They are listed here only for information, usually, **users shouldn't modify** them!

 +--------------------------------------+------------------------+--------------------------+--------------------------------------------------------------------------------------------------------------------------+
 |                  Name                | Required |_| [*]_      | Default                  |                     Description |_| [*]_                                                                                 |